 h) Reference to the purported parent as “dad”;

 i) Length of the purported parent’s relationship with the children;

 j) Age of the children when the relationship commenced; and,

 k) Nature of the children’s relationship with their biological father.

 The court looked at the evidence it was provided and in considering it alongside the Supreme Court of Canada’s factors, determined that the stepfather had treated the children as his own.
 This led to an order for the father to pay both child and spousal support to the mother.

-Howie Johnson Barristers & Solicitors can help you with child support or spousal support issues
+Johnson Miller Family Lawyers can help you with child support or spousal support issues

 Our experienced team of family law lawyers routinely helps clients on matters related to spousal support and child support.
 To speak with a member of our team, please reach us online or call us at 519-973-1500.
 We look forward to seeing how we can help you and your family.